Coronavirus and myositis

 You are no longer advised to shield as the prevalence rate of coronavirus in society is now low.
 Shielding will only resume if the transmission of coronavirus in the community starts to rise significantly.

-This does not reduce your risk from coronavirus but it does mean you can now get out more and see small groups of people.
+This does not reduce your risk from coronavirus but it does mean you can now get out more and see small groups of people (while adhering to local and national restrictions).

 To stay safe, you should wash your hands regularly, practice social distancing according to the 2-metre guidelines and stay at home as much as possible.
 For more guidance, see this helpful NHS webpage